XKirsh/Week_1_Create_Your_First_MVC_Project/README.md

 python.exe -m pip install --upgrade pip

-input cd demo and enter
+cd demo

-input python.exe manage.py runserver
+python.exe manage.py runserver

-ctrl click 127.0.0.1:8000 on the terminal
+ctrl-click 127.0.0.1:8000 on the terminal

 the website will open on your default browser